Repparfjorden: Repparfjorden conflict

-Fines given in relation to protesting, are as high Norwegian kroner 8,000 and 10,000.
+In June 2026, 14 activists lost their trial and a court in Finnmark handed down fines to all; one fine's size was Norwegian kroner 19,000.
+C. 40 other people are charged and expected to stand trial in August and September; at least one trial is scheduled in October.
 Some individuals have been fined, repeatedly; One protester is a politician from Harstad, and his fines have a total of 50,000 to 80,000 Norwegian kroner, according to media.